 Make sure to mix the cream cheese, butter, salt, white pepper, and garlic powder all in the food processor first and then add the herbs, whether you use fresh or dried, by hand.
 That way, you won’t have a green dip.

 Any holiday is a great time to save money on many items, especially Cream Cheese.
 Now that we’re smack dab in the middle of the Winter holidays, you might want to check my list of items to stock up on.
 I just stocked up on Cream Cheese, four packages for $5.00 and since it keeps so well, I bought enough for the Cheesecake I’m making and enough to last through the holidays and beyond.
 I use the same strategy to find butter at a low, and both items freeze well, too.

-That means my Easy Homemade Boursin Cheese, which is 20 ounces, runs about $2.75 plus the garlic powder and herbs at the sale prices.
-Even at regular grocery store prices, in my area, my Easy Homemade Boursin Cheese runs about $4.69.
+That means my Easy Homemade Boursin Cheese, which is 20 ounces, runs about $2.75 plus the garlic powder and herbs.
+Even at regular grocery store prices, in my area, making my Easy Homemade Boursin Cheese runs about $4.69.
 That sounds pretty great compared to $3.99 for 5 ounces for the actual Boursin Cheese.
 If the Boursin cheese were the same volume as the homemade, you’d be paying $15.96.

 Easy Homemade Boursin Cheese

 About 5 minutes to whip up, but make sure to allow time to soften cream cheese and butter.

 - Total Time: 5 minutes